gerac83/BMVC2024/authors/submit-your-paper.md

 </p>

 <p>
 <strong>Availability for review:</strong> As per the call for papers, in keeping with conferences in the field (e.g., <a href="https://medium.com/@NeurIPSConf/getting-started-with-neurips-2020-e350f9b39c28">NeurIPS</a>) and to cope with the increasing number of submissions, we ask that all authors be prepared to review papers.
-The CMT submission site will ask authors to acknowledge this commitment and failure to engage with the reviewing process might be grounds for rejection.
+The OpenReview submission site will ask authors to acknowledge this commitment and failure to engage with the reviewing process might be grounds for rejection.
 </p>
 <p>
 Our expectation is that the majority of authors should make themselves available as reviewers.
-At the time of abstract submission on CMT, the author list should be entered on CMT and an option will be available for authors to indicate which authors will be able to review - requests for certain authors to not be considered as reviewers can also be entered with a suitable justification.
+At the time of abstract submission on OpenReview, the author list should be entered on the platform and an option will be available for authors to indicate which authors will be able to review - requests for certain authors to not be considered as reviewers can also be entered with a suitable justification.
 For example, junior researchers (e.g., early PhD and below) or authors who are not computer vision researchers (e.g., providing domain expertise for experiments) would be considered reasonable justification.
 </p>

 <p>